adamc15/adamc15.github.io/index.md

-# NFT Plate - Find Out More About NFTs
+NFT Plate - Find Out More About NFTs

-### You may have seen my license plate and wondered what it meant.
+#### Did you see my license plate and wonder what it meant?

 <img src="images/nftplate.png" height="100px">